remix-run/remix/docs/tutorials/jokes.md

 </docs-info>

 When the fun Remix animation is finished, it'll ask you a few questions.
-We'll call our app "remix-jokes", choose the "Remix App Server" deploy target, use TypeScript, and have it run the installation for us:
+We'll call our app "remix-jokes", choose "Just the basics", then the "Remix App Server" deploy target, use TypeScript, and have it run the installation for us:

 ```
 R E M I X